 Frost Spec PVP Enchants

 Short on gold?
 Most of the enchants below have similar enchants available, of lesser value, for less cash.
 Check with the rep vendor or the Auction House for what’s available (or you guild item maker/enchanter.)
-If you want to buy the best enchants, fund all of your alts, donate to the guild, etc., but don’t have the cash, then see what the Tycoon Addon can do about about fixing your poverty.
+If you want to buy the best enchants, fund all of your alts, donate to the guild, etc., but don’t have the cash, then see what Zygor’s Gold Guide can do about about fixing your poverty.

 Gearing Up Your Frost Death Knight

 At 85 you can grab the Cataclysmic Gladiator set, but you might find the 450 blues on the Auction House to be better.
-The Cata gear does come with gems slots, Resilience, and PvP Power though.
-See it here.
+The Cata gear does come with gems slots, so that’s worth a few points.

 If you’re freshly 90 then either buy the Crafted Malevolent set from the Auction House or from a friendly Blacksmith.
 This will be a bit expensive.
 See our gold guide if you can’t afford it.

 Alternatively you can farm the Timeless Isle for armor tokens from the boxes or drops.
 This is 496 gear is is about equal to the 476 crafted gear.

 If you’ve done a bunch of pre-90 PvP and have that honor you can pick up a couple of the Prideful Gladiator pieces from your base in Pandaria.